Contents

 Too Much Light.

 With their flat or angled positions, skylights gather dirt and debris at a higher rate than windows.
-If you occasionally clean your windows, you’ll need to clean the skylight more often.
-Plus, mounting the roof is the only method to clean the beyond a skylight.
+If you infrequently clean your windows, you’ll require to clean up the skylight regularly.
+Plus, mounting the roof is the only method to clean the outside of a skylight.

 Skylight Cost Factors.